haroonth/angular-grid-test/README.md

 - content
 - button

-## Use Uikit
+## Use Bootstrap

-- Add uikit with npm
+- Add bootstrap with yarn or npm
-- Use uk-grid for making a grid
+- Use row or d-flex for making a grid
 - Style language: scss
-- Add uikit.js to project (in angular.js file)
+- Add bootstrap plugin to project (in angular.js file)
-- Import uikit scss files from node_modules
+- Import bootstrap scss files from node_modules

 ## Result
-- Publish your result to "dev" branch
+- Publish your result to "your name" branch

 # AngularLogicsparkTest